HotelTonight

-HotelTonight is a travel agency and metasearch engine owned by Airbnb and accessible via website and mobile app.
-It is used to book last-minute lodging in the Americas, Europe, Japan and Australia.
+HotelTonight is a travel agency and metasearch engine.
+It serves for users to book last-minute lodging in the Americas, Europe, Japan and Australia.

 History

 HotelTonight was founded in December 2010 by Sam Shank, Jared Simon, and Chris Bailey.
-When it first launched in January 2011, the mobile app was only available in the US and on Apple products.
-The app launched on Android devices in July 2011 and now includes cities in Europe, Canada, Central America and South America.
+It first launched in January 2011, in the US on the iPhone App Store.
+The app later launched on Google Play in July 2011 and serves cities in Europe, Canada, Central America and South America.

 Fundraising

 In May 2011, the company raised a $3.25 million Series A round from Battery Ventures, Accel Partners, and First Round Capital.
 In November 2011, they raised $9 million from Accel Partners, Battery Ventures, and First Round Capital.
 In June 2012, a Series C round from U.S. Venture Partners, Accel Partners, Battery Ventures, and First Round Capital raised another $23 million.
 In September 2013, the company raised $45 million in a Series D round led by Coatue Management, bringing its total funding to $80.5 million.